-171. (1) A company incorporated after the commencement of this Act shall have at least two directors, one of these directors being ordinarily resident in Ghana.

-(2) If at any time the number of directors is less than two in contravention of subsection (1), and the company continues to carry on business for more than four weeks after that time, the company and each director and member of the company that is in default is liable to pay to the Registrar, an administrative penalty of twenty-five penalty units for each day during which it so carries on business after the expiration of the four weeks without having at least two directors.
+- 171. (1) A company incorporated after the commencement of this Act shall have at least two directors, one of these directors being ordinarily resident in Ghana. - (2) If at any time the number of directors is less than two in contravention of subsection (1), and the company continues to carry on business for more than four weeks after that time, the company and each director and member of the company that is in default is liable to a fine of not more than twenty-five penalty units for each day during which it so carries on business after the expiration of the four weeks without having at least two directors.

-(3) Every director and every member of the company who is cognisant of the fact that it is carrying on business with fewer than two directors are jointly and severally liable for the debts and liabilities of the company incurred during that time.

-(4) Subject to this section, the number of directors may be fixed by, or in accordance with, the company's constitution.
+- (3) Every director and every member of the company who is cognisant of the fact that it is carrying on business with fewer than two directors are jointly and severally liable for the debts and liabilities of the company incurred during that time. - (4) Subject to this section, the number of directors may be fixed by, or in accordance with, the company's constitution.

-Appointment of directors and filling of vacancy
+Appointment of directors